 This tour includes all meals, starting each day with a continental buffet breakfast at our hotel or inn – delicious fresh baked bread, local cheeses, cereal, fruit, coffee and juice – which gives us the energy needed for a full day of hiking and photography.
 Each morning, you’ll be handed a lunch to carry, and at a mid-point along the way we’ll choose a beautiful spot to stop and enjoy our picnic.
 We get a lot of compliments on our imaginative lunches – making them something to look forward to as well!
 We should finish our days by mid-afternoon, giving you time to wash up and relax.
 Each evening we’ll enjoy dinner together at our inn.
 These are multi-course feasts, featuring local specialties, and will definitely be hearty, filling, well-earned and very delicious.

-You’ll have your own room every night except 1 (Locatelli hut), with 6 nights in 3-star village hotels and 2 nights in simple mountain inns.
-You’ll have luggage at each of the village hotels, but for the 2 mountain inn nights we will bring an extra set of clothes with us for a night away from our main bags.
+You’ll have your own room every night except 2 (Resciesa and Locatelli), with 6 nights in 3-star village hotels and 2 nights in simple mountain huts.
+You’ll have luggage at each of the village hotels, but for the 2 hut nights we will bring an extra set of clothes with us for a night away from our main bags.
 Note this tour has a minimum of 4 people, and maximum group size of 8.

 About Kerrick James – Kerrick James has photographed the American West and Pacific Rim for over 25 years as a travel journalist, with more than 200 magazine and book covers and hundreds of features illustrated.
 His credits include Natl.
 Geo.
 Adventure, Arizona Highways, Sunset, Popular Photography, Conde Nast Traveler UK, Alaska Airlines Magazine, VIA, Delta Sky, EnCompass, Outdoor Photographer and many more.